 Landscaping and Vegetation

-Removal of some vegetation is necessary to allow construction of the ELST.
-This means clearing beyond the edge of the existing trail to build the new wider trail, retaining walls, environmental features, and drainage improvements.
-After construction, King County will install new landscaping and restore areas disturbed during construction.
-All vegetation removal is being done within King County's trail corridor.
+To construct the wider trail, removal of some vegetation is unavoidable.
+Clearing beyond the edge of the existing trail is necessary to construct the new trail, retaining walls, drainage improvements and environmental features.
+The trail design includes new landscaping and restoration of areas disturbed during construction.
+All vegetation removal will be within the ELST trail corridor.

-The project includes new plantings to restore the project area and achieve the following objectives:
+The trail will feature native plants, shrubs, and trees to restore the project area and achieve the following goals and objectives:

-- Open sightlines at all intersections to improve safety.
-Areas within the sight distance triangle will be restored with plants that grow less than three feet high at full maturity
+• Open sightlines at road and driveway crossings to improve safety by planting the area within the sight triangles with plants that grow less than three feet high at full maturity.